DavidMertz/RegEx_Puzzles/book.md

 The pattern itself is either two of the high number followed by three of the low number, or three of the high number followed by two of the low number.
-For later use, we can be extra nice in by returning the 3-card number first as the "truthy" value in a match.
+For later use, we can be extra nice by returning the 3-card number first as the "truthy" value in a match.
 In most poker rules, the 3-card match takes precedence when the same hands are evaluated for the win.